 In case you have a heavy app like Facebook, it is quite tedious to re-compile the source code again and again.
 React Native make your programming easier as it extracts all the elements that will suit for Android and iOS on its own, whether related to display or operability, and implements it all.

 Ques 2.)
 What’s the relationship between React Native and React?

 Before telling you the difference, let me tell you in short about React, as you have already learned about React Native in the previous answer.

 What is React?

 React allows you to build large web applications that require data modification, without reloading the page that means any change made in the page must reflect instantly.
-It aims to improve scalability, simplicity and speeds and processes only user interfaces.
+It aims to improve scalability, simplicity, and speeds and processes only user interfaces.

 There is very fine curve between the two – React and React Native.
-I will here explain you all the differences that will undeniably help you in understanding the roles that both the technologies play in Mobile App Development.
+I will here explain to you all the differences that will undeniably help you in understanding the roles that both technologies play in Mobile App Development.

 - React is a framework for building a web application.
 React Native is the platform used for building native, cross-platform mobile apps.